shivgodhia/imswebra.github.io/about.md

 im·swe·bra
 [contraction for "I am"]·[first syllable of Sweden]·[women's undergarment]

-Its origin in-fact has nothing to do with the belief that one is a Swedish-breast-support system, but rather a short story from my childhood.
+Its origin in fact has nothing to do with the belief that one is a Swedish-breast-support system, but rather a short story from my childhood.
 My youngest sister could not pronounce her Z's, and therefore often needed help doing up her "swipper," or would ask why rabbits run in "swig-swags."
 When we first went to zoo, we were rather surprised to see a "swebra," and hence the name was born.

+## The Website
+Built with [Jekyll,](https://jekyllrb.com/) running a slightly modified version of [@qwtel](https://qwtel.com/)'s [Hydejack Pro](https://qwtel.com/hydejack/).
+Developed and hosted on [Github.](https://github.com/)